-Research interests: migration, ethnicity, race, and identity in colonial and post-colonial France, the social history of medicine and public health, surveillance, the history of immigrant associations and organizations, and, most recently, the social and cultural history of skiing in France and Europe
+Research interests: migration, ethnicity, race, and identity in colonial and post-colonial France, the social history of medicine and public health, surveillance, the history of immigrant associations and organizations, political activism, and, most recently, the social and cultural history of skiing in France and Europe

 Fields taught: Modern European History, Modern African History, and Latin American History